davidbeard741/arcticfrenz-data/README.md

 **Prerequisites:**
 - To ensure successful processing, please upload the output JSON file from [Part 3, Step 2](https://github.com/davidbeard741/arcticfrenz-data#step-2-automated-data-extraction-with-selenium-webdriver) and/or the output JSON file from [Part 2](https://github.com/davidbeard741/arcticfrenz-data#part-2-calculating-rarity-scores-for-nfts-based-on-off-chain-metadata) to the designated directory.
 - To manage action permissions, navigate to the “Settings” tab within your GitHub repository and select “Actions” from the sidebar menu.
 Decide whether to allow all actions or restrict them to local actions only.
 - To uphold code integrity, thoroughly review and establish branch protection rules within the repository settings.
+Given that the GitHub Action workflow takes approximately an hour to complete, there’s a possibility that a commit might be made to the repository before the workflow finishes.
+To address this, it could be prudent to incorporate a force push into the workflow.
+However, do this cautiously and make sure your branch protection rules are set up to either permit or restrict this action.

 <br>